MarcelRobeer/explabox/EXAMPLE_USAGE.md

 ### 5.2 Fairness & robustness: pattern effects
 Sometimes you need to go beyond the data to see model robustness and fairness.
 For the text domain, you can generate data with the [text_sensitivity](https://text-sensitivity.readthedocs.io/) package and see how the models performs on them.

 To do so, you write so-called _patterns_ that generate data for you.
 At spots where you want some data filled in, you simply include curly braces and we fill in the data for you.
 For some entities (`name`, `city`, `email`, `year`, `month`, ...) we can even generate the data for you.
 Patterns with a pipe (`|`) simply put in the values you provided.
-Under the hood, it uses `from_pattern(...)` in the [text_sensitivity](https://text-sensitivity.readthedocs.io/en/latest/example-usage.html) package.
+Under the hood, it uses `from_pattern(...)` in the [text_sensitivity example usage](https://text-sensitivity.readthedocs.io/en/latest/example-usage.html) package.
 Example patterns include:

 - Pattern `from_pattern('My phone number is {phone_number}')` generates _'My phone number is 001-364-187-2809', 'My phone number is +1-099-759-8699', ..._
 - Pattern `from_pattern('{upper:name} is from {city}.)'` generates _'JAMES RUSSEL is from Oklahoma City.', 'BRIAN WILSON is from Millermouth.', ..._